Ghaiyur/skraft-view/README.md

 - `psutil` is used for lightweight cross-platform metrics.
 - The legal pages are still starter content and should be reviewed before release.
-- This project is not affiliated with NZXT.